AK51/cubesat/README.md

 13	M2.5/M3 screws and stand off

-For the image file (or even the whole kits set), if you need it, please PM me at u3541219@connect.hku.hk.
+For the image file (or even the whole kits set), if you need it, please PM me.

 Thanks